Michael Jung (equestrian)

 Michael Jung (born 31 July 1982) is a German equestrian who competes in eventing and show jumping.
-A three-time Olympic gold medallist, he won individual and team gold at the 2012 London Olympics, followed by individual gold and team silver at the 2016 Rio Olympics.
+A four-time Olympic gold medallist, he won individual and team gold at the 2012 London Olympics, followed by individual gold and team silver at the 2016 Rio Olympics, and the individual gold for the third time at the 2024 Paris Olympics.
 He was inducted into the Eventing Rider Association Hall of Fame in 2013, and in 2016 he became only the second rider in history to win the Grand Slam of Eventing.

 Career

 He was born to Joachim Jung, a former dressage and show jumping competitor and took up horse riding aged 6.
 He won individual bronze at the 2009 European Championships.
 At the 2012 Olympic Games, he won gold medals in the individual and team events.
 In winning the individual event (on his 30th birthday), he made eventing history by becoming the first rider to ever hold the Olympic, World and European championship titles at the same time, having previously won the 2010 World title and 2011 European title.
 He won all three titles on the horse La Biosthetique Sam.

 Since then, Jung has won individual and team gold medals at the 2013 Europeans, individual silver and team gold at the 2014 World Equestrian Games and individual and team gold at the 2015 European Championships.
 His individual victory at the 2015 Europeans made him only the second rider in history, after Virginia Leng, to win three consecutive European individual titles on three different horses.
 His wins were on La Biosthetique Sam (2011), Halunke FBW (2013) and FischerTakinou (2015).
 He won individual and team silver at the 2017 European Championships on Fischerrocanna.
 Michael Jung's individual silver at the 2014 World Equestrian Games & his individual silver at the 2017 Europeans were won on Fischerocona FST.

 Jung's win at Badminton in 2016 sealed the Rolex Grand Slam, becoming only the second person in history to win it.
 His top horse La Biothesque Sam has also finished second at the Badminton horse trials in 2013 and 2017, and third at both Rolex Kentucky (2015) and Luhmuhlen (2015).